Vexcited/Mentor/README.md

 ## Usage

-Be in a LiterateInk repository and you can directly run the command.
+Be in a repository and directly run this command.

 ```bash
 mentor